KirsApps/boilerplate_generators/README.md

   ```

 ## Super class props
-If your class extends from another class that uses Equatable you need to add props from super class.
+If your class extends from another class that uses Equatable you need to add props from the super class.
 You need to pass super class props to *superProps* parameter.

 ```dart